audienceproject/publish-lambda-function/README.md

 * **memory-size**: An integer value according to the documentation for `--memory-size` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 Default is `128` Mb.
 * **vpc-subnet-ids**: A comma-separated list of VPC subnet IDs in which to deploy this function.
 Only required when deploying to a custom VPC.
 For more details, see the documentation for `--vpc-config` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 * **vpc-security-group-ids**: A comma-separated list of VPC security group IDs to attach to this function.
 Only required when deploying to a custom VPC.
 For more details, see the documentation for `--vpc-config` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
+* **error-sns-topic**: The SNS topic to notify when this Lambda function fails.
+When this argument is not set, no CloudWatch alarm is created and thereby error notifications are not enabled.

 ## Examples

-The first example is for a `NodeJS` function that uses code on S3 and default values for optional parameters.
+A `NodeJS` function that uses code on S3 and default values for optional parameters.

 ```
 steps: